Classifying the unknown: discovering novel gravitational-wave detector glitches using similarity learning: Conclusions

 In general, the possibilities for further science education with citizen science initiatives, which place students on the edge of the scientific frontier, lie strongly in the identification of previously unknown phenomena.
-Projects such as these create an environment where not all phenomena are known and understood, as is the case in science classes, but achieve a much more realistic view of the wonder and challenges of science.
+Projects such as these create an environment where not all phenomena are known and understood, in contrast to textbook science lessons, and achieve a more realistic view of the wonder and challenges of science \cite{2018arXiv180500441D,Tsueng304766,PMID:27047583}.
 For this reason, these initiatives help provide the foundation for further education in any scientific field, where the goal is to be able to follow a logical account of a problem to a solution, through the creation of a hypothesis, the taking of data, and the eventual explanation to understand the phenomena.
 Projects like this will have significant educational benefits and will impact the research projects both inside of LIGO and LSST and outside in numerous research groups conducting other astrophysical studies.
 We anticipate that the combination of more novel ML techniques with web applications will continue to help with the efficacy of this work.

 \acknowledgments First, and foremost, we thank the many Gravity Spy participants that makes this work possible.
-We would like to thank Eliu Huerta and Alex Urban for their useful comments.
+We thank Eliu Huerta, Alex Urban, and Patrick Sutton for their useful comments.
 Gravity Spy is partly supported by the National Science Foundation award INSPIRE 15-47880.
+OP is supported by NSF award AST-1559694.
 MC is supported by the David and Ellen Lee Postdoctoral Fellowship at the California Institute of Technology.
 CPLB is supported by the CIERA Board of Visitors Research Professorship.
 In addition, computing was provided by the LIGO Data Grid which is supported by the National Science Foundation Grants PHY-0757058 and PHY-0823459.
 This work also used computing resources at CIERA funded by NSF PHY-1126812.
 This paper has been assigned LIGO document number LIGO-P1800352.